All Episodes

 We'll wave goodbye to them each time they left.

-Um they didn't turn around and wave back.
+They didn't turn around and wave back.

-We will have some audio sound bites.
+We will have some audio soundbites.

-Now, there is an important uh news item today, and I want to discuss it, but I run the risk of losing my temper doing so because it makes me angry.
+Now, there is an important news item today, and I want to discuss it, but I run the risk of losing my temper doing so because it makes me angry.

-Briefly, the story, the mindless, the vicious story, Is about the Democrats in Congress and their latest scheme to secure defeat in Iraq and in the war on terror.
+Briefly, the story, the mindless, the vicious story is about the Democrats in Congress and their latest scheme to secure defeat in Iraq and in the war on terror.

 And in the process of securing defeat, they are attempting to screw up our attempts to pacify the Middle East.